About This Course

 Catalog Description: Examines concepts of Euclidean and non-Euclidean Geometries.
 Students will use the computer program Geometer’s Sketchpad to discover the logic of Geometry.
 The Students will make predictions and Sketchpad to confirm or refute their predictions.

-Prerequisites: ASSC 143 and non-math majors or minors must have consent of instructor.
+Prerequisites: ASMA 143 and non-math majors or minors must have consent of instructor.

 Instructors and Texts

 Instructors Who Teach This Course: Mrs. Marsha Jackson